Table of contents

 WET INGREDIENTS

-- 1 ¼ c. buttermilk
+- 1 ¼ c. buttermilk or milk

 - ¼ c. unsalted butter slightly melted